12/15/2025

 Lexia PowerUp Literacy

-According to the district’s midyear reading inventory, 46% of students had already hit their end-of-year Lexile® growth goal for the 2022–2023 school year after using PowerUp, illustrating the tool’s positive effect on this population.
+According to the district’s midyear reading inventory, 46% of students had already met their end-of-year Lexile® growth goal for the 2022–2023 school year after using PowerUp, illustrating the tool’s positive effect on this population.

-Here's how PowerUp aligns with Title III.
+Here's how PowerUp aligns with Title III:

 Title III Requirements | PowerUp Alignment |

-Monitors and reports Emergent Bilinguals’ progress in English proficiency and academic achievement |
+Monitors and reports on multilingual learners’ progress in English proficiency and academic achievement |

 |